 Royal Brompton & Harefield NHS Foundation Trust takes seriously its role of ensuring staff are well supported, trained and, if appropriate, supervised in their research endeavours.
-It offers a variety of research training sessions as well as opportunities for research staff to meet and share best practice and research experiences.
+It offers a variety of research training sessions, research funding opportunities as well as the chance for research staff to meet and share best practice and research experiences.

 Research induction programme